-Figure 10: Actual vs fitted values before COVID (July 2019 to January 2020).
+Figure 10: Actual (solid) vs fitted values (dashed) before COVID (July 2019 to January 2020).
 These are the ten countries for which the correlation coefficient between actual vs fitted values are below 0.25.
 That is, the model does not do a very good job at predicting the actual values.
 Therefore, these countries are removed from the full sample and won’t be used for the second-stage regressions.